dtcenter/METplus/docs/Users_Guide/getting_started.rst

 * What attributes of the forecast should be evaluated?

-  * This refers to not only defining the forecast fields to be evaluated but also the forecast characteristics such as bias, reliability, resolution, and prediction of events.
+  * This refers to defining the forecast fields to be evaluated, as well as the forecast characteristics such as bias, reliability, resolution, and prediction of events.
 It also means understanding the nature of the forecast and observations.